-The University library occasionally accepts donations of monographic, periodical or audio visual material that may enhance our current collections and provide students, staff, readers and researchers with a more comprehensive selection of items for loan or reference.
+The University library welcomes donations of monographic, periodical or audio visual material that may enhance our current collections and provide students, staff, readers and researchers with a more comprehensive selection of items for loan or reference.

 Donors will be asked to fill in a Library Donation Form (see Appendix 1).
-If the collections are large, the Head of Library Services should be advised in the first instance to discuss the content, justification and feasibility of taking on that collection.
+A bookplate recording the donor's name may be placed inside each item added to the collection on request.
+If the collections are large, the Director of Learning and Information Services should be advised in the first instance to discuss the content, justification and feasibility of taking on that collection.